ComputationalRadiationPhysics/pyDive/_sources/start.txt

   $ Name of your IPython-parallel profile you want to run the tests with: pbs
   $ Number of engines: 256

-Now the script starts the cluster, runs the tests and stops the cluster.
+Then the script starts the cluster, runs the tests and finally stops the cluster.
 If you have already a cluster running by your own you can also run the tests by launching ``py.test`` from the pyDive directory and setting the environment variable ``IPP_PROFILE_NAME`` to the profile's name.